cbsudux/Mumbai-slum-segmentation/index.md

 ## What did we do?

 Any intitative on slum rehabitiation and improvement relies heavily on **slum mapping** and **monitoring**.
 When we spoke to the relevant authorities, we found out that they mapped slums manually (human annotators), which takes a substantial amount of time.
-We realised we could automate this and came up with a deep learning approach to **segment and map individual slums from satellite imagery**.
+We realised we could automate this and used a deep learning approach to **segment and map individual slums from satellite imagery**.
 In addition, we also wrote code to **perform change detection and monitor slum change over time**.
 Slum change detection is an important task and analysing increase/decrease of a slum can provide valuable insights.

 ## How did we go about it?